decentralized-identity/sidetree/docs/Q-and-A.md

 ##  *Q: Is Sidetree a DID?
 `Sidetree` is not a `DID` method.
 The related `DID` method is [`did:core`](https://www.w3.org/TR/did-core/) Implementations of the protocol can be codified as their own distinct DID Methods and registered in the W3C DID Method Registry; e.g. [`did:ion`]().\
 _(@henkvancann)_

+#### **Q: What is the relationship between Sidetee and DIDs?
+Decentralized identifiers (DIDs) enable a person or entity to securely and directly “anchor” their data-sharing activities to a shared ledger securely by cryptography.
+The first generation of DID systems accomplished this with a 1-to-1 relationship between “blockchain addresses” (cryptographic identities) and the more flexible, powerful addresses called DIDs.
+These latter functioned as privacy-preserving extensions of the blockchain addresses to which they were closely coupled.
+In this way, each DID effortlessly inherited the formidable security guarantees of those blockchains-- but in many cases, they also inherited scalability problems and economic models that were a bad fit for many DID use-cases.\
+Sidetree is a systematic, carefully-engineered protocol that loosens that coupling between blockchain anchor-points and DID networks anchored to them, replacing a 1-to-1 relationship with a 1-to-many relationship.
+Depending on the use-case and implementation strategies chosen, the protocol can optimize for scalable performance, for developer-friendly ergonomics and software development kits (SDK), for the portability of DIDs and networks of DIDs across multiple anchoring systems, and even for high availability in contexts where a global blockchain cannot be relied upon directly.\
+(_@bumblefudge_)

 ##  **Q: How does Sidetree match the `trust-over-ip` model and in the `W3C DID standardization`?
 [Trust-over-IP](#trust-over-ip):